Trilogy of Terror: Critical response

 The Boston Globe praised Karen Black's "tour-de-force performance" in the film upon its original airing.
 Black felt the film led to genre typecasting, forcing her to accept many roles in B-grade horror films following the film's release.
 She stated, "I think this little movie took my life and put it on a path that it didn't even belong in."

-On the internet review aggregator Rotten Tomatoes, the film holds an approval rating of 85% based on 26 reviews, with a weighted average rating of 7.2/10.
+On the internet review aggregator Rotten Tomatoes, the film holds an approval rating of 86% based on 28 reviews.
 The consensus summarizes: "Trilogy of Terror delivers a twisty anthology of macabre stories driven by Karen Black's captivating multi-character performance and whirlwind visuals."

 Jeremiah Kipp from Slant Magazine awarded the film 3.5 out of 4 stars, praising the film's direction, script, and Black's performance.
-On Black's performance, Kipp wrote, "Black plays the female protagonist in each story, and she’s the kind of extreme actress who not only acts with her eyes and face, but with her neck, her fingertips, her elbows, wrists, and torso.
+On Black's performance, Kipp wrote, "Black plays the female protagonist in each story, and she's the kind of extreme actress who not only acts with her eyes and face, but with her neck, her fingertips, her elbows, wrists, and torso.
 Gusto is not the word."
-Writing for AXS, Octavio Ramos deemed "Julie" a "lackluster story," but added: "Let’s face it, there’s only one real reason to watch Trilogy of Terror: The third segment of this made-for-television anthology, which features the famous Zuni fetish doll that comes to life and torments Karen Black.
+Writing for AXS, Octavio Ramos deemed "Julie" a "lackluster story," but added: "Let's face it, there's only one real reason to watch Trilogy of Terror: The third segment of this made-for-television anthology, which features the famous Zuni fetish doll that comes to life and torments Karen Black.
 This segment alone makes Trilogy of Terror a must-own product for even the most casual horror fan."

 Felix Vasquez from Cinema Crazed.com felt that the first two segments were "forgettable", and stated that only the last segment was "truly entertaining and creepy".
 Concluding his review, Vasquez wrote, "Trilogy of Terror was an all around disappointing film with a steady focus on psychological torment and less on actual terror or scares.
 I wish I could join along with the crowd and praise this film, but I would have had to be entertained to do so."
 TV Guide offered the film similar criticism, awarding it 2/4 stars.
 The reviewer criticized the first two segments as being "utterly wash out" in terms of suspense, dialogue, and storytelling.
 However, the reviewer commended the final segment as being "a simple, engrossing and claustrophobic set-piece of fear".
 Meagan Navarro from Bloody Disgusting included Trilogy of Terror in her list of "10 Scariest Made For TV Horror Movies", praising the final segment as 'keeping the film forever at the forefront of made-for-television movie memory'.

 Home video

 Anchor Bay Entertainment released the film on DVD on August 24, 1999, and on VHS on July 11, 2000.
 A special edition DVD was released by Dark Sky Films/MPI Home Video on August 29, 2006.

 The film was released on Blu-ray and on DVD by Kino Lorber Studio Classics on October 16, 2018.
-Both Blu-ray and DVD are remastered in 4K.
+Both Blu-ray and DVD are remastered in 4K and includes audio commentaries, interviews and two featurettes.